TritonDataCenter/sdc-amon/docs/index.md

 # Master API summary

 Public endpoints are under a "/pub" prefix to facilitate proxying to Cloud API.
-For example, the set of open alarms for a customer is:
+For example, the set of open alarms for an account is:

-    GET  /pub/:customer/alarms          # Amon Master API
+    GET  /pub/:login/alarms          # Amon Master API
     GET  /:login/alarms              # Cloud API

 # Master API: Alarms